Hacking Big Data and Open Data in San Diego #Hack4SD

 Board Member

-Santosh J. Vetticaden, MD, PhD, MBA is co-founder and previously CEO of Visgenx, Inc. a biotech company based in San Diego, developing therapeutics for dry age-related macular degeneration one of the leading causes of loss of vision and affecting >150 million people, worldwide.
+Santosh J. Vetticaden, MD, PhD, MBA is co-founder and previously CEO of Visgenx, Inc. a biotech company based in San Diego, developing therapeutics for dry age-related macular degeneration, one of the leading causes of loss of vision and affecting >150 million people, worldwide.
 He currently serves on a number of boards including the NuFund Venture Group and a non-profit organization, Heluna Health, which is focused on population health.

 Judges